lucia-auth/lucia/docs/pages/upgrade-v3/oauth.md

 	});
 }

-// v2 IDs have length of 15
+// v2 IDs have a length of 15
 const userId = generateId(15);

 await db.beginTransaction();